nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Listing all applications after list has been filtered with a `find` command

-   1. Prerequisites: Multiple applications in the original full list.
+   Prerequisites: Multiple applications in the original full list.
 From there, select one or more applications with `find [keyword(s)]`.

-   2. Test case: `list` <br>
+   1. Test case: `list` <br>
       Expected: The displayed list should return to the original full list of applications, in the default order.

 2. Listing all applications after list has been sorted with a `sort` command

-   1. Prerequisites: Multiple applications in the original full list.
+   Prerequisites: Multiple applications in the original full list.
 From there, the list is sorted with one of the following:
    * `sort a deadline`
    * `sort d deadline`
    * `sort a alphabetical`
    * `sort d alphabetical`

-   2. Test case: `list` <br>
+   1. Test case: `list` <br>
       Expected: The displayed list should return to the original full list of applications, in the default order.

 3. Listing all applications after list has been filtered and sorted with a series of `find` and `sort` commands

-   1. Prerequisites: Multiple applications in the original full list.
+   Prerequisites: Multiple applications in the original full list.
 From there, execute any sequence of `find` and `sort` commands <br>
    Example: `find r/SWE` followed by `sort a deadline`

-   2. Test case: `list` <br>
+   1. Test case: `list` <br>
       Expected: The displayed list should return to the original full list of applications, in the default order.

-### Deleting all applications
+### Clearing all applications
 Before each test scenario, execute `list` beforehand and take note of the **original full list of applications**.
 If your original list is empty, please add dummy applications by executing the `add-app` command.

-1. Clearing all applications
-   1. Prerequisites: There is **at least 1** application present in sprINT.
+Prerequisites: There is **at least 1** application present in sprINT.

-   2. Test case: `clear` <br>
+1. Test case 1: `clear` <br>
    Expected: All applications in sprINT will be deleted.
-   3. Test case: `clear [keyword]`, where keyword can be any combination of characters. <br>
+2. Test case 2: `clear [keyword]`, where keyword can be any combination of characters. <br>
    Expected: All applications in sprINT will be deleted.
 By default, only the first expression in the input is recognised as the command.
 In this case, it is `clear`.
-   4. Test case: `clear1234`. <br>
+3. Test case 3: `clear1234`. <br>
    Expected: Applications will not be deleted.
 In this case, the first expression is recognised as `clear1234`, which is an invalid command.
 Error message `Unknown command` will be displayed in the status message.

 ### Adding a task
-Prerequisites for test cases: there are at least 2 applications in the internship book, and the first 2 applications do not have a task.
+Prerequisites: There are at least 2 applications in the internship book, and the first 2 applications do not have a task.

 1. Test case 1: `add-task 1 d/Interview by/31-03-2023`